ilikamohan/Rag_Pipeline/README.md

 RAG pipeline powered by GPT-3.5 Turbo overcomes those limitations by:
  1. Using Real, Verified Sources (Scientific Journals) that are recent
  2. Providing Documented Proof (grounding)
- 3. Augmenting knowledge by providing a domain specific database, instead of the heavy lifting of fine-tuning.
+ 3. Augmenting knowledge by providing a domain specific database, instead of the heavy lifting of fine-tuning your LLM.
  4. Cost-effective AI usage (GPT 3.5 Turbo)

 ## Tech Stack Used